-In the ACR working group's systematic review reported by England et al (2019), they also graded feasibility of RA disease activity measurement tools from "– to ++++ with + to ++++ meeting minimum feasibility for regular use.
-Scoring was as follows: measures started with a score of ++++; any measure not commercially available or requiring advanced imaging was graded -; requiring a provider joint count reduced feasibility by +; requiring a laboratory test reduced feasibility by +; number of items and time to completion were considered and score was reduced by + if not feasible in a routine clinic visit or by ++ if not feasible on the same day as the clinic visit."
-The ACR Working Group graded the feasibility of the Vectra DA as "+", due to its requirement of a laboratory test and because its result is not available on the same day as the clinic visit.
+In the ACR working group's systematic review reported by England et al (2019), they also graded feasibility of the RA disease activity measurement tools.
+Any measure not commercially available or requiring advanced imaging was graded as infeasible.
+All other measures started with four points (i.e., “++++”) and were downgraded by one-point for each of the following implementation considerations: requiring a provider joint count, requiring a laboratory test, not possible to complete during a routine clinic visit, and not possible to complete on the same day as the clinic visit.
+The ACR Working Group downgraded the feasibility of the Vectra DA by three points (i.e., score of “++++" decreased to “+").
+This was due to its requirement of a laboratory test and because its result is not available on the same day as the clinic visit.
 Although the current, commercially available version of the Vectra test was not assessed in the 2019 ACR guideline, because it requires the same laboratory testing that is not available on the same days as the clinic visit, likely it would have a similar feasibility rating as the older version.

-This policy has been updated regularly with searches of the MEDLINE database.
-The most recent literature review was updated through April 15, 2020.
+This policy has been updated regularly with searches of the PubMed database.
+The most recent literature review was updated through May 7, 2021.

 Summary of Evidence

 For individuals who have rheumatoid arthritis who receive the original Vectra DA test as an adjunct or as a replacement of other disease activity measures, the evidence includes analyses of archived serum samples from RCTs and prospective cohort studies.
 Relevant outcomes are test validity, other test performance measures, symptoms, change in disease status, functional outcomes, and quality of life.
 Analyses comparing Vectra DA with other previously validated disease activity measures such as the DAS28 or to radiographic progression, consisted mostly of correlations, with only one study providing sensitivity, specificity, and positive and negative predictive values.
 The positive predictive value from this study was 21%.
 Other analyses of archived serum samples evaluated the use of Vectra DA to predict treatment response.
 Results from those analyses were inconsistent.
 The body of evidence on the Vectra DA test is insufficient to determine whether it is as good as or better than other disease activity measures.
 Additionally, there is no evidence evaluating Vectra DA as an adjunct to other disease activity measures.
-The evidence is insufficient to determine the effects of the technology on health outcomes.
+The evidence is insufficient to determine that the technology results in an improvement in the net health outcome.

 Practice Guidelines and Position Statements